2015 NSW Post-School Destinations and Experiences Survey

 Not in the labour force, further education or training

-The main activity of Year 12 completers not in the labour force, further education or training (2.6% of the cohort) also related to recreation (45.5%).
-However, unlike early school leavers, they appear to be engaged in more purposeful activity; typically involving travel or having a 'gap' year (33.2%).
-Consistent with taking a ‘gap year’ 43.0% indicated they were enrolled in a course, but had deferred it.
+The main activities of Year 12 completers and early school leavers not in the labour force, further education or training were comparable with 2014 survey results.
+Among Year 12 completers not in the labour force, further education or training (2.1% of the cohort), the most common main activity related to recreation (51.7%), typically involving travel or a gap year (33.2%), while one-quarter (23.4%) were undertaking informal study or training.
+Consistent with the idea of taking a ‘gap year’ one-quarter (28.2%) of Year 12 completers indicated they were enrolled in a course, but had deferred it.

-Early school leavers in the 2014 survey provided a variety of reasons for why they had left school before completing Year 12.
-The most frequently mentioned individual reasons were wanting to pursue employment or career opportunities and simply not liking school or teachers.
+In 2015, early school leavers provided a variety of reasons for why they had left school before completing Year 12, which were broadly consistent with the 2014 survey.
+The most frequently mentioned reasons related to wanting to pursue employment and career opportunities and not liking school or teachers.
 Other less frequently cited reasons were not coping at school or failing subjects, school 'not being for them', finding school boring, ill-health, being bullied and wanting to study elsewhere.

-There appears to be major differences in socio-demographic profile and main post-school destination according to the main reason for leaving school.
+The only substantive change since 2014 was a decrease in mentions of not liking school or teachers (down 3.6 points).
+Further, there continues to be major differences in the socio-demographic profile and main post-school destination according to the main reason for leaving school.